Gustavo Petro: Cabinet

 The cabinet of Petro's government took office on 7 August 2022, in conjunction with the inauguration of the president.
 After taking office, Petro was considered by analysts as Colombia's first-ever left-wing president, although this claim has been disputed by Charlotte Eaton of the London School of Economics who asserted that it was the two-term president Alfonso López Pumarejo (1934–1938 and 1942–1946) of the Colombian Liberal Party instead.

 José Antonio Ocampo, Professor of Economic and Political Development Concentration at the School of International and Public Affairs at Columbia University and former Under-Secretary-General for Economic and Social Affairs in the United Nations was appointed as Minister of Finance.

 In 2025, Petro sacked his whole government following his previous choice to appoint the scandal-ridden political operator Armando Benedetti as chief of staff, while promoting Laura Sarabia, a 30-year-old confidante, to foreign minister despite her lack of foreign policy experience.
 Both were embroiled in a campaign finance scandal.

 Protests

 A series of protests began in Colombia on 26 September 2022 against the cross-sectoral structural reforms of President Petro and the government.
 The protests continued on 20 June 2023 in major cities, motivated by his political agenda, the alleged drug-money involved on his 2022 presidential campaign, and accusations of possibly illegal interceptions to civilians by close members of his cabinet.
 A scandal emerged nicknamed "Nannygate" and involving recordings of his ambassador in Venezuela, Armando Benedetti, speaking with Petro's Chief of Staff, Laura Sarabia, over possible illegal financing and threats of revealing compromising information on campaign running.
 Both of them had to resign his position as a result of this.
-This seriously decreased Petro's credibility and approval, exposing possible corruption inside the current government, making his presidential approval rate to drop to only 26% according to Bloomberg.